Back-end Engineering Articles

 hello("Daniel")

-• In the first line of code, we declared 2 parameters, but the second one is followed by an "equal" sign and a value.
-This value will be given to the function if we don't pass anything from the function call.
+In the first line of code we declared 2 parameters, but the second one is followed by an “equal” sign and then by a value.
+This value will be given to the function in case we don’t pass anything from the function call

-• When we call the function we've passed just one parameter, and we don't get any error.
+Now when we call the function we’ve passed just one parameter and we don’t get any error.
 This is because the function will take for us the default value assigned to the parameter last_name

 Return statement

-When we start to have more code and logic inside the block of our functions, we have to consider the result we want to return from our function.
-This means that functions typically are created with a result in mind.
+When we start to have more code and logic inside the block of our functions, we have to take care about the result we want to return from our function.
+This means that functions normally are created with a result in mind.
 For instance

-• * Return a Boolean that gives us the answer to a question
+* Return a Boolean that gives us the answer for a question

-As you can see, we're talking about returning different types of values.
-So far, we've just returned interpolated strings to greet the user.
-Now let's change our code to demonstrate the benefit of the "return" keyword.
+As you can see we’re talking about returning different types of values.
+So far we’ve just returned interpolated strings to greet the user.
+Now let’s make a change in our code to demonstrate the benefit of the “return” keyword.

 def hello(first_name, last_name)